 SENATE JOINT RESOLUTION NO. 5

-Proposing an amendment to the Constitution of the State of West Virginia, amending article III thereof by adding thereto a new section, designated section twenty-three, relating to the marriage protection amendment; prohibiting the state from recognizing same-sex marriages; prohibiting the state from recognizing a legal status for relationships that are similar to marriage; numbering and designating such proposed amendment; and providing a summarized statement of the purpose of such proposed amendment.
+Proposing an amendment to the Constitution of the State of West Virginia, amending section fourteen, article VII thereof, relating to creating a veto session of the Legislature to consider bills vetoed by the Governor; numbering and designating such proposed amendment; and providing a summarized statement of the purpose of such proposed amendment.

 Resolved by the Legislature of West Virginia, two thirds of the members elected to each house agreeing thereto:

-That the question of ratification or rejection of an amendment to the Constitution of the State of West Virginia be submitted to the voters of the state at the next general election to be held in the year 2012, or at any special election held subsequent thereto, which proposed amendment is that article III thereof be amended by adding thereto a new section, designated section twenty-three, to read as follows:
+That the question of ratification or rejection of an amendment to the Constitution of the State of West Virginia be submitted to the voters of the state at the next general election to be held in the year 2012, which proposed amendment is that section fourteen, article VII thereof be amended to read as follows:

-Resolved further, That in accordance with the provisions of article eleven, chapter three of the Code of West Virginia, 1931, as amended, such proposed amendment is hereby numbered "Amendment No. 1" and designated as "The Marriage Protection Amendment" and the purpose of the proposed amendment is summarized as follows: "To amend the State Constitution to restrict marriage to one man and one woman; and to prohibit the state from recognizing same sex marriages.”
+Resolved further, That in accordance with the provisions of article eleven, chapter three of the Code of West Virginia, 1931, as amended, such proposed amendment is hereby numbered "Amendment No. 1" and designated as the "Veto Session Amendment" and the purpose of the proposed amendment is summarized as follows: "To amend section fourteen, article VII of the State Constitution so as to provide for a veto session of the Legislature in which to consider bills vetoed by the Governor."